lorezi/stackoverflow/README.md

 # Stackoverflow Documentation

-The stackoverflow task is basic implementation of [Stackoverflow](https://stackoverflow.com) This project is a clone of [Stackoverflow](https://stackoverflow.com) a famous Q/A website.
+The stackoverflow task is basic implementation of [Stackoverflow](https://stackoverflow.com).

 ## Documentation